HavinLeung/Data-Structures-Algorithms/Algorithms/myDocumentDistance/README.md

 # Document distance
 I was inspired by **lecture #2 of MIT 6.006** to try out the described "Document Distance".
+The sample inputs are taken from the MIT OCW site.
 This is a vector based similarity measure, defined by the angle between two vectors, where each vector represents one of the documents.

 I have done a line by line time complexity analysis: